truenas/documentation/content/en/hub/additional-topics/reference/dedup.md

 		<tr>
 			<td>Extreme slowdown/latency of disk I/O</td>
 			<td>The system must perform disk I/O to fetch DDT entries, but these are usually 4K I/O and the underlying disk hardware is unable to cope in a timely manner</td>
 			<td><code>gstat</code> on console will often show large amounts of I/O, either for devices that contain DDT data, or for the pool generally (if special vdevs are not defined).
-Typically this is 4K read I/O, but may not always be.</td>
+Typically this is 4K read I/O, but may not always be.<br/><br/><code>zpool iostat</code> (see below) can also be used, and will often show unexpected or very high disk latencies.</td>
 			<td>Add high quality SSDs as a special vdev, and either move data or rebuild the pool to utilise the new storage.</td>
 		</tr>
 		<tr>